https://moniquemiyake.com/wp-content/uploads/2026/05/Moniqueholdpaintingwebsize.jpg

 your absence has become my living

-After so much heavy
+After so much heaviness

 I rise again into this world